 We’ve all seen poorly designed signs, banners and vehicle wraps.
 Usually, they’re busy, unattractive and packed with too much information.
 Sadly, they serve as a reminder that simply having a vinyl cutter doesn’t qualify one as a professional sign maker.

 The fundamentals of good design

-Contrast, color and font use are three fundamentally basic and important elements of effective sign design.
-Because signs and banners are often seen by people driving by, it’s important that they are easy to read at a glance.
-Specifically, this means that without proper color and contrast and font spacing, signs are difficult to read.
-They confuse and don’t draw drivers’ attention.
-Therefore, keeping all sign elements simple, organized, and using contrast, helps your sign stand out.
-The “contrast” example shows how effective this is.
+Together, contrast, color and font are three fundamentally basic and important elements of effective sign design.
+Usually, signs and vehicle graphics are seen by people driving by.
+So, it’s important that they’re easy to read at a glance.
+Therefore, by keeping all sign elements simple, organized, and using contrast, a sign will stand out.
+Below, the black and white “contrast” example, shows how effective this is.

-High-contrast color grabs attention.
+High-contrast – grabs attention.
 White on black or any intense color works well to create interest and draw attention.

-A good design makes use of both positive and negative space.
-Positive space includes letters and images.
+Good design – makes use of both positive and negative space.
+Basically, positive space includes letters and images.
 Alternately, negative space includes everything around and in between.
-Ideally, negative and positive space should be well-balanced.
-The most common mistake is cramming too much information into the design.
-Consequently, there is no room for organization.
+Unfortunately, the most common mistake is cramming too much information into a design, leaving no room for contrast, let alone organization.

-Font selection can make or break a sign design.
+Font selection – can make or break a sign design.
 We use different fonts that look good together.
-For example, we use one font for your main message and another for a secondary message.
+For example, we use one font for the main message and another for a secondary message.
 However, never more than three fonts on a sign.

 Kerning – the space between letters – is an important design element.
-All letters are not the same size.
-Therefore, they need to be organized and spaced appropriately.
+All letters are not the same design.
+Therefore, they need to be organized, sized and spaced appropriately.

 Good sign design makes a difference

 Well-designed signs should have good balance between white space and other sign elements.
-Overly cluttered signs are difficult to read (see example shown).
+Overly cluttered signs are difficult to read, as in the red example, pictured.
 Too much information causes viewers to miss the message entirely.
-The poor use of white space and messy grouping of related elements makes this sign difficult to read.
+The poor use of font styles, white space and messy grouping of related elements makes this sign difficult to read.

-Paxton Signs can create professional signs, banners, vehicle graphics and more.
+Paxton Signs creates professional signs, banners, vehicle graphics and more.
 Let us help you design better, more effective, professional signs that mean business…and compliments!

 See more Paxton Signs handiwork on Pinterest at, https://www.pinterest.com/boliver0474/boards/